Spain Movistar TV (Imagenio) EPG

 Another grabber for movistar tv (before imagenio) under active development

-RE: Spain Movistar TV (Imagenio) EPG - Added by Dave Chapman about 1 year ago
+RE: Spain Movistar TV (Imagenio) EPG - Added by Dave Chapman almost 7 years ago

 It appears that Movistar have changed their EPG to a binary format and movistartv2xmltv isn't working any more.